Cashmere Skate Park

 At a Cashmere City Council meeting three weeks ago,

-down the city's skate park, located at the far end
+the city's skate park, located at the far end of the

 Mayor George Valison and public works coordinator